medplum/medplum/packages/docs/src/pages/products/index.md

 Build automations that will scale with your organization.
 Automatically route messages, remind patients, instantiate care plans, ensure correctness, and more.
 [Learn More](../products/automation)

-### ↔️ Integrations

-Connect to lab, pharmacy, data warehouse, legacy EHRs and more with a simple integration engine that's easy to use and test.
-Leverage open source implementations of common tools.

 ### 📈 Dashboards and Analytics

 Dashboards and analytics are at the heart of great clinical workflow.
 Build a custom dashboard that drives quality and speed, and troubleshoot with advanced analytics.